TinuCH1976/link-library/readme.txt

 == Changelog ==

+= 5.5.4 =
+* Attached popup to image and link name instead of only link name, when configured

 = 5.5.3 =
 * Added code in pop-up content to display link description, link large description, telephone number and e-mail
 * Added pop-up configuration options to specify width and height